Economic News

 Automate Taxes Quarterly

 If you want to reduce the stress of working as a self-employed entrepreneur or in the gig economy, you can do so with quarterly tax automation solutions.
-One tax automation solution to consider includes QuickBooks Self-Employed app or Lili.
+One tax automation solution to consider includes the QuickBooks Self-Employed app or Lili.
 Using these solutions can help save or set aside a percentage of your income based on your business income without the hassle (using an IRS-ready sub-account).

 Track Deductions and Mileage with Ease